New York protest tries to kick off revival of Occupy

 Hoisting a sign reading “I can’t afford to get sick” was Jennifer Roberts, 44, a painter who lives in Jersey City, New Jersey.

-“I’ve lived the bulk of my adult working life without insurance,” said Roberts, who is single and therefore not covered by a spouse’s health insurance either.
+“I’ve lived the bulk of my adult working life without insurance,” Roberts said.
 “I feel it’s very important to pursue a single payer system for this country.”

-Protestor Paul Layton, 59, a lawyer who lives in New York City, wore a yellow button reading “Healthcare for the 99 percent.”

-“I have to make a choice between keeping my office open and keeping my health insurance,” said Layton who is also single and uninsured.
+Across the country in Portland, hundreds of protesters snaked through the city’s downtown and stopped at a number of businesses to shout slogans or sing.

+Two protesters were arrested for damaging a van along the route, and another five demonstrators were arrested later in the day for trespassing, said Portland police spokesman Lieutenant Robert King.

+Demonstrators, who said they opposed the company’s labor policies and carried signs such as “Stop the War on Workers” and “People Before Profits,” found the distribution center was closed.
+Day-to-day operations at the center are run by a company that contracts with Wal-Mart.

+“We expect our vendors to meet the needs of our businesses and it’s their call how to manage the workload and the scheduling and the operations,” said Wal-Mart spokesman Dan Fogleman.

-Additional reporting by Ransdell Pierson; Editing By Barbara Goldberg and Paul Thomasch
+Additional reporting by Ransdell Pierson, Teresa Carson and Alex Gallardo; Editing By Alex Dobuzinskis and Tim Gaynor